junxit/us-congress-bills-115/bill.md

   - **(10)** in paragraph (13), as redesignated, by amending subparagraph (B) to read as follows:
     > - **(B)** living below the international poverty line (as defined by the International Bank for Reconstruction and Development and the International Development Association (collectively referred to as the “World Bank”)).

 - **(j)** *Technical and conforming amendment* Title VI of chapter 2 of part I of the Foreign Assistance Act of 1961 (22 U.S.C.
-2211 et seq.) is amended in the title heading by striking “Microenterprise Development Assistance” and inserting “Development Assistance for Micro, Small, and Medium-Sized Enterprises”.
+2211 et seq.) is amended in the title heading by striking “Microenterprise development assistance” and inserting “Development assistance for micro, small, and medium-sized enterprises”.

 ## § 5.
-Report and briefing by United States Agency for International Development
+Report and briefing by the United States Agency for International Development

-- **(a)** *In general* Not later than 1 year after the date of the enactment of this Act, the Administrator of the United States Agency for International Development shall provide a briefing and submit a report to the Committee on Foreign Affairs of the House of Representatives and the Committee on Energy and Natural Resources of the Senate on the implementation of this Act and the amendments made by this Act, including actions to improve the gender policies of the United States Agency for International Development pursuant to section 3.
+- **(a)** *In general* Not later than 1 year after the date of the enactment of this Act, the Administrator of the United States Agency for International Development shall provide a briefing and submit a report to the Committee on Foreign Affairs of the House of Representatives and the Committee on Foreign Relations of the Senate regarding the implementation of this Act and the amendments made by this Act, including actions to improve the gender policies of the United States Agency for International Development pursuant to section 3.
-- **(b)** *Public availability* The report required under subsection (a) shall be posted and made available on a text-based, searchable, and publicly available internet website.
+- **(b)** *Public availability* The report required under subsection (a) shall be posted and made available on a text-based, searchable, and publicly-available internet website.

 ## § 6.
-Report by Comptroller General of the United States
+Report by the Comptroller General of the United States

-- **(a)** *In general* Not later than 2 years after the date of the enactment of this Act, the Comptroller General of the United States shall submit a report to the Committee on Foreign Affairs of the House of Representatives and the Committee on Energy and Natural Resources of the Senate on development assistance for micro, small, and medium-sized enterprises administered by the United States Agency for International Development.
+- **(a)** *In general* Not later than 2 years after the date of the enactment of this Act, the Comptroller General of the United States shall submit a report to the Committee on Foreign Affairs of the House of Representatives and the Committee on Foreign Relations of the Senate regarding development assistance for micro, small, and medium-sized enterprises administered by the United States Agency for International Development.
-- **(b)** *Matters To be included* The report required under subsection (a) shall include an assessment of the following:
+- **(b)** *Matters to be included* The report required under subsection (a) shall include an assessment of the following:
   - **(1)** What is known about the impact of such development assistance on the economies of developing countries.
   - **(2)** The extent to which such development assistance is targeting women and the very poor, including what is known about how such development assistance benefits women.
-  - **(3)** The extent to which the United States Agency for International Development has developed a methodology to ensure compliance with the targeted assistance requirement under section 252(c) of the Foreign Assistance Act of 1961, as amended by section 4, and the quality of such methodology.
+  - **(3)** The extent to which the United States Agency for International Development has developed a methodology to ensure compliance with the targeted assistance requirement under section 252(c) of the Foreign Assistance Act of 1961, as amended by section 4(b)(3), and the quality of such methodology.
-  - **(4)** The monitoring system required under section 253(b) of the Foreign Assistance Act of 1961, as amended by section 4, including the quality of such monitoring system.
+  - **(4)** The monitoring system required under section 253(b) of the Foreign Assistance Act of 1961, as amended by section 4(c), including the quality, appropriateness, and feasibility of such monitoring system.